-Paired Comparison Analysis is an activity for evaluating a small range of options by comparing them against each other.
-It is a useful and easy technique for rating and ranking alternatives where the evaluation criteria are subjective by nature.
+Paired Comparison Analysis is a systematic approach for evaluating a small range of options by comparing them against each other.
+This technique is a useful and easy technique for rating and ranking alternatives where the evaluation criteria are subjective by nature.
 This is practically helpful when priorities are not clear enough, when alternatives are completely different from one another, or when there is little objective data to base our decision on.

 Paired comparison is often used to choose the most compelling problem to solve, or to select the alternative that will be the most effective.
 It is useful in a wide range of applications, from selecting the concept design for a new product before it goes into production, to deciding the skills and qualifications when hiring people for a new position.
-Decisions like these are more difficult to make than comparing which investment to take or which vendor to select (we will select the vendor who will give us the highest quality with the best price and the fastest delivery).
+Decisions like these are more difficult to make than comparing which investment to take or which vendor to select, as the selection would be based on based on quality, price, and delivery speed.

 Implementing a Paired Comparison Analysis

 - With your team, identify the options to be evaluated.

 - Identify the evaluation criterion to help you make the decision (e.g. the most important, the most interesting, or the easiest to implement).

 - List all the options on the left hand column and on the top row of the matrix.